 How To Manage Hairdressers

-If we create an environment with a strong culture so that everyone Knows what is expected of them, things get so much easier and managing hairdressers will become a real pleasure.
+If we create an environment with a strong culture so that everyone knows what is expected of them, things get so much easier and managing hairdressers becomes a real pleasure.

 Have a good think about your salon culture.

-Knowledge is absolutely key to manage hairdressers, there are so many good books on managerial skills available today it’s so important that you keep improving your skills and knowledge and put into action the things you learn.
+There are so many good books on managerial skills available today it’s so important to keep improving your skills and knowledge putting into action the things you learn.

-Did that Sound familiar….
-I know and there are many salon owners that send managers on courses but my point is this………….it seems that the attitude of stylists, trainees and yes some managers are that it’s their right to all these things but my point is summed up in this statement.
+I know there are many salon owners that send managers on courses but my point is this… it seems that the attitude of stylists, trainees and yes some managers are, it’s their right to all these things but my point is summed up in this statement.

 ”everyone seems to have rights but nobody seems to have responsibilities anymore”

-Sound true? it’s my right to go on a course but it’s not my responsibility to buy books on how to manage hairdressers and gain more knowledge in my own time or instead of reading the paper in the staffroom while I am being paid………..
+Why is it they think… it’s my right to go on a course but it’s not my responsibility to buy books on how to manage and gain more knowledge in my own time.

 - Culture A great manager should be able to build a strong culture into the team so that the salon becomes self-disciplining. this creates values and in turn aspirations which will lead to great team spirit.